Affiliate links on Android Authority may earn us a commission. Learn more.

 - Ensure that you are not missing a vital part of the connection process.
 Some Bluetooth devices have unique instructions.

 - An app is likely causing the problem with random reboots or the device freezing.
 Boot the phone into Safe Mode (you can find the instructions below) and see if the issue remains.
 If it doesn’t, it’s being caused by a problematic app.
-Uninstall any recently installed or updated apps and see if the problem goes away.
+Uninstall any recently installed or updated apps and see if the problem disappears.

 A few Galaxy S21 owners are complaining about touchscreen issues.
 For some, the middle of the screen doesn’t register touches at all, while the top and bottom still work as expected.
 Other Galaxy S21 owners say they have a problem with touches not registering when they scroll on the phone.
-Touch doesn’t register until the scrolling ends.
+The touch doesn’t register until the scrolling ends.

 - An app might be causing this problem.
 Boot the phone into Safe Mode and see if the issue stays.
 If it doesn’t, it’s a problematic app.
 Uninstall any recently installed or updated apps.